 1. Onboarding

-2. Browsing and filtering through all the social events3.
-Registering for a popular event
+2. Browsing and filtering through all the social events

 I conducted lean evaluation tests with 3 University of Toronto students, who served as representative users.
 During a Zoom call, I encouraged them to utilize a "think-aloud" approach to provide feedback on the features, layouts, and areas for improvement of our app's designs.